epics-extensions/c2dataviewer/README.md

 * Image initial resize and auto gain control [Done]

-* Separate UI from data source for image
+* Separate UI from data source for image [Done]

+* Bug fix when changing frame rate and/or camera [Done]

 * Bug to fix updating rate drop caused by CPU spark during resizing for image